jchu-sandag/Off_Model_Calculators/README.md

 to ".bat" file and call "omc_batch-abm3.bat"

 ______________________________________________________________________________________________
-** Note: process dveloped based on conda version 24.3.0.
+** Note: process developed based on conda version 24.3.0.
 The command for other versions might be different

-Off model calculators to capture VMT and GHG reduction from vanpool and carshare strategies not addressed by ABM3